mkitt/pigment/Readme.md

 # Primer
-A base Vim color scheme tuned to work with Apple's Terminal.app profiles.
+A Vim color scheme tuned to work with Apple's Terminal.app profiles.

 Primer.vim provides the base set of cterm mappings to construct consistent color profiles.
 Profiles are then built by changing the ANSI color swatches in